Infrared-Assisted Single-Stage Framework for Joint Restoration and Fusion of Visible and Infrared Images under Hazy Conditions: Experiments

 \subsection{Comparison with State-of-the-art Methods}

-There are two existing methodologies for fusing hazy visible images with infrared images.
+In order to verify the effectiveness of our method, we compare it with two existing methods.
 The first methodology involves initially applying advanced image dehazing algorithms to remove haze from the visible images, followed by fusing the dehazed images with the infrared images.
-For this purpose, we select the latest and most effective dehazing methods, specifically DIACMP \cite{48} and Dehazeformer \cite{49}.
-Next, we apply representative IR-VIS image fusion methods, such as MLFusion \cite{28}, U2Fusion \cite{38}, LRRNet \cite{5}, ALFusion \cite{3}, TIMFusion \cite{50}, and MRFS \cite{51}, to fuse the dehazed visible images with the infrared images.
+For this purpose, we select the latest and most effective dehazing methods, namely DIACMP \cite{48} and Dehazeformer \cite{49}.
+Next, we apply representative IR-VIS image fusion methods, such as MLFusion \cite{28}, U2Fusion \cite{38}, LRRNet \cite{5}, ALFusion \cite{3}, TIMFusion \cite{50}, MRFS \cite{51}, SHIP \cite{ship} and FreeFusion \cite{freefusion}, to fuse the dehazed visible images with the infrared images.
 The second methodology employs the Text-IF method \cite{31}, which directly restores and fuses hazy images with the assistance of text information.